peerchemist/trotter/README.md

-# delboy
+# trotter
-Delyboy does abstraction on creation of NFT tokens on multiple evm-based blockchain networks.
+Trotter does abstraction on creation of NFT tokens on multiple evm-based blockchain networks.